jimmyboy8930/Active-Extension/README.md

 1. Download zip
 2. Unpack zip
 3. store folder somewhere special, like documents
-4. Goto browser settings, then extensions, then load unpacked and choose the folder
-- Alternativly use this in URL space chrome://extensions
+4. Goto browser settings, then extensions, then load unpacked and choose the folder.
+Alternativly use chrome://extensions in URL space.
 6. Extension will be activated

 ---